andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:

 - ChatGPT hallucinations
-- Debug build , release build
+- Debug build , release build , assertions ,
 - Bash : 'expr' , arithmetic expansions , head , tail , setting up a password ; GDB
 - Some graphics cards can do SOUND !!
 - Dualboot partitioning